arkinjo/togo-mcp/docs/make_intro.md

 - Follow the style of DBCLS's default CSS at https://dbcls.rois.ac.jp/style/default.css.
 - However, make it readable both on PC and smartphone.
 - Mind the contrast!
+- The hero section should show the MCP endpoint URL.

 ## Study TogoMCP
 Explore the TogoMCP tools to study how they work and the available databases.